 BytePane

-Battle-tested prompts for Claude Opus 4.7, GPT-5, Gemini 2.5 Pro, DeepSeek V3, and self-hosted Llama.
-8 copy-paste templates (code review, debugging, refactoring, docs, codegen, learning, translation, architecture) + 6 model comparison + 8 prompt engineering techniques + cost optimization tips.
-All prompts ready for direct use in Cursor, Claude Code, ChatGPT, or API calls.
+Battle-tested prompts for Claude, GPT, Gemini, DeepSeek, and local models.
+8 copy-paste templates (code review, debugging, refactoring, docs, codegen, learning, translation, architecture) + model routing + 8 prompt engineering techniques + cost optimization guardrails.
+All prompts are ready for direct use in Cursor, Claude Code, ChatGPT, Gemini, or API calls.

 8 copy-paste prompt templates